gcharters/open-cloud-native-intro/README.md

 ## Abstract

-Have a go at developing cloud native microservices on a fully open source and open standards stack.
-Use the MicroProfile programming model to develop robust, fault-tolerant and flexible microservices, deploy them to the Open Liberty appserver running on Open J9, handle metrics and alerting with MicroProfile Metrics and Health.
+Have a go at developing a cloud-native microservice on a fully open source and open standards stack.
+Use the Eclipse MicroProfile programming model to develop a robust and flexible microservice.
+Deploy it to the Open Liberty server running on the Eclipse OpenJ9 JVM.
+Handle microservice metrics and alerting with MicroProfile Metrics and Health.
+Finally, build and run the application in a Docker container ready for deployment to your favourite cloud.

 ### Pre-requisites